fluid-dev/hexo-fluid-docs/docs/en/icon/README.md

 ![icons](../../.vuepress/public/iconfont.png)

-Just fill the beginning of 'icon-' into CSS class, eg: `iconfont icon-twitter-fill`.
+Just fill the beginning with 'icon-' into CSS class, eg: `iconfont icon-twitter-fill`.

 The icons are mainly used in related pages, of course, you can also use any place by HTML.